10 basic crypto trading questions - answered

 Coinmarketcap is one the best resources to get a clear overview of all the cryptocurrencies that exist today.
 For each coin, you can see the market cap, price, volume, circulating supply and price charts.
 Technical and fundamental analysis will help you identify interesting crypto trading opportunities.

 You can buy crypto using bank transfers, credit cards or in some cases even with cash.
 Your options will largely depend on where you buy and what service you use.
 Services available to you depends on where you are located to some extent.
-If you’re in HK, see this list of Hong Kong crypto exchanges.
+If you’re in HK and want to buy Bitcoin, see this list of Hong Kong crypto exchanges.

 In some places, you can only use your local currency to buy BTC or ETH, while other companies may also offer stablecoins as an entry coin.
 After that, you are free to trade into any of the other coins available on the exchange.